-If you are looking for an easy way to keep spiders out of storage boxes without using pesticides or other harmful chemicals, try this inexpensive solution.
+If you are looking for an easy way to keep spiders out of storage boxes without using pesticides or other harmful chemicals, try this inexpensive, natural solution.

-So I resort to keeping them in outdoor patio storage boxes…which isn’t necessarily a bad thing…
+I keep a lot of them in outdoor patio storage boxes.
+Which isn’t necessarily a bad thing.

-A lot of them are actually storage benches, so they provide extra seating.
-And since they are located close to the furniture, the boxes are convenient for taking the cushions out and putting them away (I’m not sure that would ever happen if I had to lug the cushions all the way to the shed).
+And since they are located close to the furniture, the boxes are convenient for taking the cushions out and putting them away.

 The Problem With Outdoor Storage Boxes